railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 And each company job position corresponds to a *Product* .

-.. tip::   *Note*
+.. note:: Time charge rates

 	By default the hourly cost of an employee is given by the standard cost of the product linked to that employee.
 	But if you install the ``hr_contract`` module it's possible to manage contracts differently.
 	The hourly cost of the employee is then automatically calculated from their employment contract when they enter their timesheet data.

 	To do this, the software uses a factor defined in the contract type (for example, the gross monthly salary, calculated per day).
 	Ideally this factor should take into account the salary costs, and the taxes, insurances and other overheads associated with pay.

 .. index::
    single: Timesheets; Entering data